learn-co-curriculum/react-hooks-jsx/README.md

   completed sandwich in oven at 300 degrees for five minutes, then bring it to me on a plate."

+In general (and to the relief of restaurant staff everywhere), we prefer the declarative approach when speaking unless we are speifically instructing someone else.
 Most of the JavaScript we've written is considered imperative because our code is made of explicit steps.
 In plain JavaScript, to render a `div` element on the page we might end up writing something like:

 ```js
 let div = document.createElement('div')